 Support for schools to manage challenging student behaviour

-The Ministry can provide universal, targeted and individual support to prevent behaviour issues and respond to needs as they arise.
+The Ministry can provide universal, targeted and individual support to prevent behaviour issues and respond to challenges as they arise.

 The Understanding Behaviour, Responding Safely (UBRS) workshops are PLD available for all staff in a school to understand how to de-escalate and respond to calm things down when dangerous situations occur.
 They are provided by Learning Support staff who can also provide on-going support, for children and young people with higher levels of challenging behaviour.

 Ministry staff can provide support to address particular needs of groups of children and young people who require behaviour and learning support beyond what is provided by the school.